borodark/hud/README.md

-# Six Pac UX using Scenic
+# Six Pack UX using Scenic

 Inspired by:
 - 2018 talk of https://github.com/boydm